RELICS: Properties of z>5.5 Galaxies Inferred from Spitzer and Hubble Imaging Including A Candidate z~6.8 Strong [OIII] Emitter: Introduction

 In this work, we use \emph{Spitzer}/IRAC observations to measure physical properties and identify the most interesting galaxies for future spectroscopic follow-up.
 Unique to this work is the use of gravitational lensing of a large number of galaxy clusters to probe the most apparently bright but perhaps intrinsically fainter high redshift sources.
 The Reionization Cluster Lensing Survey (RELICS, PI Dan Coe) and companion survey \emph{Spitzer}-RELICS (S-RELICS), were designed to characterize the population of galaxies at these redshifts, and to attempt to find bright and rare galaxies at these epochs.
 To this end, these surveys image 41 massive clusters with \emph{Hubble Space Telescope (HST)} imaging data from RELICS for all 41 of these clusters, which was used to select 321 $z\geq5.5$ candidates \citep{Salmon2020}.
 Here we add the S-RELICS \emph{Spitzer}/IRAC imaging to further refine and characterize this sample.

 The structure of the paper is as follows: We describe HST and Spitzer imaging data and photometry in Section \ref{obsphot}, our SED modeling procedure and calculation of stellar properties in Section \ref{sedfit}, and lens models used for correction to relevant stellar properties in Section \ref{magmaps}.
-We present SED fitting results in Section \ref{results} and we conclude in Section \ref{concls}.
+We present SED fitting results in Section \ref{results}, discuss possible future data in Section \ref{futuredata}, and we conclude in Section \ref{concls}.
 Throughout the paper, we will give magnitudes in the AB system \citep{Oke1974}, and we assume a $\Lambda$CDM cosmology with \mbox{$h = 0.7$}, \mbox{$\Omega_m = 0.3$}, and \mbox{$\Omega_{\Lambda} = 0.7$}.
 Equivalent widths are quoted in the rest-frame.